 Find a Unique Brochure to Sell

 Depending on your group, you may try involving them in the brochure selection process.
-For example, a choir group may be interested in selling lollipops.
+For example, a choir group may be interested in a peanut-free candy bar fundraiser.
 Many groups complain about having to compete against the elementary schools who are selling the large shoppers.
 So why not offer something different?
-Many students like selling lower priced items like candy bars or popcorn because they can sell them to their peers.
+Many students favor selling lower priced items like lollipops, or perhaps you can offer something with a little nutritional value like a popcorn fundraiser.
+Middle school students enjoy selling these types of products because they can also offer them to their peers.

 The elementary school prize programs no longer inspire students to sell as they get older.
 Therefore motivate them with a middle school level prize program.
 Some alternative age appropriate prize programs to consider are:

 Successful middle school fundraiser ideas work because they make students want to participate.
 Therefore make sure and employ additional incentives that will make them want to get out and sell.
 Here are some ideas: